 Working capital is the difference in our current assets and our current liabilities.
 Working capital is an indication of liquidity and potential need for short-term funding.
 The change in our working capital requirements is driven generally by changes in accounts receivable, accounts payable, commodity prices, credit extended to, and the timing of collections from customers, the level and timing of spending for expansion activity, and the timing of debt maturities.
-As of December 31, 2023, we had a working capital deficit of \$31.1 million compared to a deficit of \$25.3 million as of December 31, 2022.
-The current portion of our Senior Notes, which includes our regularly scheduled principal payments of \$5 million per quarter, accounts for \$20.0 million of our working capital deficit at December 31, 2023.
-Additionally, increases in our revenue payable, resulting from revenue suspense associated with oil and natural gas properties acquired in the New Mexico Acquisition, contributed to the working capital deficit.
-Partially offsetting these higher current liabilities was an increase of \$5.0 million in current derivative assets and higher accounts receivable associated with increased oil and natural gas sales.
+As of December 31, 2024, we had a working capital deficit of \$54.6 million compared to a deficit of \$31.1 million as of December 31, 2023.
+The current portion of our Senior Notes, which includes our regularly scheduled principal payments of \$5 million per quarter, accounts for \$20 million of our working capital deficit at December 31, 2024, and December 31, 2023.
 We utilize our Credit Facility and cash on hand to manage the timing of cash flows and fund short-term working capital deficits.
-Our current derivative assets and liabilities represent the mark-to-market value as of December 31, 2023 of future commodity production which will settle on a monthly basis through the end of their contractual terms.
-This aligns with the receipt of oil and natural gas revenues on a monthly basis.
+At December 31, 2024, we had cash on hand of \$13.1 million and \$285 million of undrawn capacity under our Credit Facility.